Teething: Tips for soothing sore gums

 - Sore or tender gums

-Many parents suspect that teething causes higher fever and diarrhea, but researchers say they aren't indications of teething.
-If your baby has a rectal temperature of 100.4 F (38 C) or diarrhea, talk to your doctor.
+Many parents suspect that teething causes fever and diarrhea, but researchers say these symptoms aren't indications of teething.
+If your baby has a rectal temperature of 100.4 F (38 C) or diarrhea, talk to the doctor.

 What's the best way to soothe sore gums?